The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Introduction

 A common intuition associated with no free lunch theorems dictates that since a single learner cannot solve all problems, practitioners must inspect data and manually select an appropriate learner for the specific problem at hand.
-For example, a practitioner might select a more constrained model to avoid overfitting on small datasets, or they may select convolutional architectures to accommodate natural image data.
-To the contrary, we show in \cref{sec:selection} that the meta learner which selects the best learning algorithm from cross validation suffers little from overfitting even when the number of models investigated is large, and this cost is quickly overtaken by gains in validation accuracy under reasonably sized validation splits.
+For example, a practitioner might select a more constrained model to avoid overfitting on small datasets, or convolutional architectures to accommodate natural image data.
+To the contrary, we show in \cref{sec:selection} that the meta learner which selects the best learning algorithm from cross validation suffers little from overfitting even when the number of models investigated is large, and the cost of selection is quickly overcome by gains in validation accuracy.

-Moreover, a single learner, which on the one hand supports a variety of functions but on the other hand prefers simple ones, can solve a wide range of problems.
-We show that flexible models accompanied by a penalty which encourages simple solutions can solve problems with a variety of sample sizes.
-For example, a single learner which combines a small convolutional neural network and a transformer, while encouraging use of the small model insofar as it fits the training data, simultaneously achieves strong performance both on small datasets like CIFAR-10 \citep{krizhevsky_learning_2009} and also large datasets like ImageNet \citep{deng2009imagenet}.
-In fact, the historic evolution of machine learning systems supports the ability of a single learner to perform diverse tasks (see \cref{fig:tree}) as highly task-specific pre-neural algorithms, such as LDA \citep{blei2003latent} and HOG \citep{dalal2005histograms}, were replaced by neural architectures such as convolutional or recurrent models, and transformers can now handily perform all tasks listed in \cref{fig:tree}.